DDS Fall (DENF)

 DENF 1621 Ethics in Dentistry (0.5 Credits)

-This course helps students understand the place of ethics in professional life, to recognize when an ethical problem exists in the performance of academic work, clinical treatment, or research, and to have the capability of analyzing and addressing the problem.
+This course helps students in the performance of academic work, clinical treatment, or research, and to have the capability of analyzing and addressing the problem.
 This course seeks to emphasize that ethics is a working discipline to help a dentist understand how to make critical decisions, and how to take appropriate and logical actions in dealing with patients, colleagues, and society.
 0-100 (DENT) Begin 2001D

 DENF 1651 Foundational Skills for Clinic I (1 Credit)

-The goal of this course is to create an awareness of HIPAA and its impact on students' clinical activities as they relate to patient privacy and confidentiality.
-This course also introduces students to the principles of electronic health records; presents infection control concepts appropriate to the clinical setting; and introduces the principles of dental chairside assisting and four-handed dentistry.
+This course introduces students to the principles of electronic health records; presents infection control concepts appropriate to the clinical setting; and introduces the principles of dental chairside assisting and four-handed dentistry.
 0-100 (DENT) Begin 2001D

 DENF 1934 Introduction to Population Health (1.5 Credits)

-The goal of this course is to emphasize health promotion in different populations at the community and individual levels.
-This course will address prevention, intervention, educational strategies; participation with dental and other healthcare professionals in patient management and health promotion, and contribute to the improvement of oral health beyond those served in traditional practice settings.
-Students will be introduced to basic concepts of dental epidemiology with selected references and articles with a focus on vulnerable and underserved populations, those with health disparities, and disadvantaged populations in the US and the state of Texas.
-Students will have the opportunity to plan, develop and implement oral health promotion and prevention programs for diverse populations.
+This course will address prevention, intervention, educational strategies; and participation with dental and other healthcare professionals in patient management and health promotion.
+Students will be introduced to basic concepts of dental epidemiology will have the opportunity to plan, develop and implement oral health promotion and prevention programs for diverse populations.
 0-100 (DENT) Begin 2001D

 DENF 1991 Introduction to Dental Informatics (0.5 Credits)

-This course offers an introduction to dental informatics and the technological environment of the School of Dentistry, the information resources to which students have access, and the fundamental skills necessary to navigate within this environment.
-Dental informatics is the study of how health related information is collected, stored, communicated and presented to enhance patient care and discovery.
-The course includes an emphasis on understanding the critical role of data and information in dentistry, and reviews the concepts of clinical decision-making, critical thinking skills, clinical effectiveness, evidence-based dentistry, and the ability to retrieve and critically evaluate information resources.
-Using a combination of lectures, demonstrations, and an online approach (Canvas), students will complete course readings, tutorials, and exercises.
+This course offers an introduction to dental informatics and the technological environment of the School of Dentistry.
+The course includes an emphasis on understanding the critical role of data and information in dentistry and reviews the concepts of clinical decision-making, critical thinking skills, clinical effectiveness, evidence-based dentistry, and the ability to retrieve and critically evaluate information resources.
 0-100 (DENT) Begin 2001D

 DENF 2564 Dental Therapeutics (2 Credits)